 What are Checklists?

-They have been designed to ensure consistency and completeness in end-user experiences which you build with guides.
+They have been designed to ensure consistency and completeness in end-user experiences that you build with guides.
 And, guides in a checklist can be triggered, if you click onto their names.

 If the end-user reaches a goal, conditioned by a guide s/he follows through, the guide on the checklist gets checked and wins a thick.

-Let's continue talk over them through an example which is very familiar to you😉
+Let's continue talking over them through an example which is very familiar to you😉

 What do checklists look like?

 Below, you can see UserGuiding's Onboarding Checklist residing in panel.userguiding.com.
 Each guide it has corresponds to a single stage of the onboarding process by making an experience gradual.

 Important: If you can't see your own checklist there, try closing any active Ad Blocker.

 The title of this Checklist is Welcome on board!
 And, its function is to provide a gliding onboarding experience for our new users who've just arrived in our dashboard.